Text of Executive Order: 'Promoting Healthcare Choice and Competition Across the United States'

 Holly Horton, Business Manager email@example.com

 BenefitsLink Health & Welfare Plans Newsletter, ISSN no. 1536-9595.
-Copyright 2016 BenefitsLink.com, Inc. All materials contained in this newsletter are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without the prior written permission of BenefitsLink.com, Inc., or in the case of third party materials, the owner of that content.
-You may not alter or remove any trademark, copyright or other notice from copies of the content.
+Copyright 2017 BenefitsLink.com, Inc. All materials contained in this newsletter are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without the prior written permission of BenefitsLink.com, Inc., or in the case of third party materials, the owner of those materials.
+You may not alter or remove any trademark, copyright or other notices from copies of the content.

 Links to web sites other than BenefitsLink.com and EmployeeBenefitsJobs.com are offered as a service to our readers; we were not involved in their production and are not responsible for their content.